Norwich University Online NP Programs

 Paying for the Norwich University Online NP Programs

-Norwich University charges $825 per credit plus fees for the online NP programs.
+Norwich University online NP program tuition numbers are listed in the tables below.
 Travel expenses for the one-week residency are not included in tuition costs.
-Prospective students should contact the School of Nursing through Norwich University for current tuition costs.
+Prospective students should contact the Norwich University School of Nursing through Norwich University for cost clarifications and updates.

 Norwich University graduate students may be eligible for unsubsidized federal Stafford Loans and Graduate PLUS loans.
 Nursing students are encouraged to check with their employers as to the possibility of a tuition reimbursement program.
 Students may seek outside grants and scholarships for funding.